trimble-oss/website-modus.trimble.com/content/device-support.md

 start: true
 ---

-The Trimble suite of products spans a plethora of business sectors, technology platforms (e.g. mobile, desktop app, desktop SW, etc), front end languages and technology stacks (e.g. Angular, Java, HTML/CSS, etc), work applications, (in office, in the field, in a machine, etc) and devices (tablets, phones, laptops, desktops, and Trimble HW).
+The Trimble suite of products spans a plethora of business sectors, technology platforms (e.g. mobile, desktop app, desktop SW, etc), frontend languages and technology stacks (e.g. Angular, Java, HTML/CSS, etc), work applications, (in office, in the field, in a machine, etc) and devices (tablets, phones, laptops, desktops, and Trimble HW).
 In order to ensure different teams can build beautiful user experiences, this first release of Modus is targeted at the supported environments outlined below.

 ## Currently Supported